Researchers survey a plot as they study using native plants to suppress buckthorn

 - What density of trees, shrubs, and herbaceous species is most effective at suppressing buckthorn regeneration?

-- What is the response of buckthorn of both buckthorn and native vegetation to these treatments?
+- What is the response of both buckthorn and native vegetation to these treatments?

 - What are the most cost-effective and practical methods for revegetation?